2010 WNBA season: Sacramento Monarchs dispersal draft

 On December 14, 2009, the Sacramento Monarchs dispersal draft was held.
-Three former Monarchs players, Kara Lawson, Hamchetou Maiga-Ba and Ticha Penicheiro were free agents and therefore not eligible for this draft.
-Teams selected based inversely on their 2009 season finish.
+This dispersal draft reassigned players from the Sacramento Monarchs who folded in November 2009, prior to the start of the 2010 WNBA season.
+The remaining twelve active teams in the WNBA each selected one player from the 2009 Monarchs roster in the one-round draft.
+Teams drafted in inverse order of their 2009 regular season finish.
+Three former Monarchs players, Kara Lawson, Hamchetou Maiga-Ba, and Ticha Penicheiro were unrestricted free agents and therefore not eligible for the draft.
+Teams selected based inversely on their 2009 regular season records.
+Four of the twelve teams making selections waived their picks.